Safari Travel Insurance

 An African Safari is the trip of a lifetime..

 …and insuring your trip with Travel Insurance is a very important component of your trip.
 Travel Insurance has many functions in protecting you before and during your African Safari.
 It protects you in the event of accidents or illness while traveling.
 It can cover you if you participate in adventure sports on your trip (hot-air balloon rides, zip-lining, etc.).
-It can even cover any expensive equipment (cameras, video gear, etc.) that you might bring on your safari.

 But Travel Insurance does much more than that.
 What if you become ill and have to cancel your African Safari?
 Your Travel Insurance covers that.
 What if you have a family member who is not going on the trip with you, but becomes ill and their illness requires you to cancel your trip?
 Your Travel Insurance can cover that as well.
 Without Travel Insurance, if the unforeseen happens and you have to change your Safari plans, you could end up losing all of the money you paid for your trip of a lifetime.
 This is why Travel Insurance is SO important when going on an African Safari.
 But you have to make sure you purchase the right insurance policy the right way, otherwise your Travel Insurance policy could end up being worthless to you.
 So let’s dive in…